Roles in Real Estate

 The job roles in real estate are varied and require different levels of responsibility and prior experience.
 It is highly advantageous to know what each role is responsible for on a daily basis.

-For detailed information about salaries in real estate including median salary, gender split, median bonus, years of experience and more, visit our salary portal.
+Contact us for detailed information about salaries in real estate including median salary, years of experience, and more.

 A great many successful real estate professionals started their careers in a reception role and ‘worked their way up’ through the ranks.
 Many receptionists also provide administrative support to the sales or property management departments.

 Those seeking a start may choose to look at completing the Certificate III in Property through the Real Estate Training College.
 This is a very good course for admin staff as study focuses on responsibilities in sales and property management, as well as general office administration.